Marcostrejo23/ecommerce-backend-MT/README.md

 # ecommerce-backend-MT

 #Description:
-This project is designed to show a back end for inventory managment of an e commerce business, with full CRUD functionality for products, categories, and product tages.
+This project is designed to show a back end for inventory managment of an e commerce business, with full CRUD functionality for products, categories, and product tags.

 #Installation
 Clone the repository to your local machine, then run npmi to install dependencies.